svk-123/Multi_Modal_Data_Preprocessing_and_LLM_Inference/README.md

 # 📘 Teaching Science Book/Chapter to LLM for QA

 This repository (WIP) contains a framework for extracting, structuring, and leveraging textbook content to enhance question-answering (QA) performance in a small Language Model (LLM).
-The project is divided into four phases:
+The project is divided into three phases:

 - Data processing
 - LLM evaluation
-- Local deployment
+- Local/Cloud deployment
-- Cloud automation

 ---

 ## 📚 Table of Contents